Search Menu

 Miscellaneous

-There are a number of other household items that can be hazardous to dogs.
-They include small children’s toys (such as doll shoes or beads), scented candles, lighters or matches, cosmetics, hair dyes, and even certain types of plants.
+There are many other household items that can be hazardous to dogs.
+I once watched my puppy snapping at a fly on the window, and the next thing I knew, the cord to the blinds was wrapped around his neck.
+They include children’s toys (such as doll shoes or beads), scented candles, lighters or matches, cosmetics, hair dyes, jewelry, and certain types of plants.
+It’s a good idea keep any potentially dangerous items out of your dog’s reach.

 Additional Safety Tips

-This may seem like a lot of things to worry about, but preventing your dog from getting into any of these household hazards could save their life.
-If you haven’t already, teach them the “leave it!” command when you notice them going off to investigate something dangerous.
-For times when you aren’t at home, be sure all items are securely out of reach before you leave the house.
-Crate your dog if necessary, especially if they tend to counter-surf or open doors.
+Preventing your dogs from getting into any of these household hazards could save their life.
+If you haven’t already, teach them the “leave it!” command, which can keep them safe if you notice them going off to investigate something dangerous.
+Be sure all dangerous items are securely out of reach before you leave the house.
+Crate your dog if necessary, especially if they tend to countersurf or open doors.

-If your dog has consumed one of these products or become injured by any of them, seek veterinary attention right away.
-You can also call the Pet Poison Helpline at 855-764-7661.
+If your dog has consumed one of these products or becomes injured by any of them, seek veterinary attention right away.

 Related article: What to Do if Your Dog Eats Chocolate